chinamike65/hugo-tuolesi/content/book2/book2en.md

 Such as watching the ummara fruit in the hands.

-It is said in "Zan Ying Zan": "The World-Honored One falls into the law of the time, all kinds of seeds are born, like the sour fruit in the palm of the hand, which is the state of the mind.
+It is said in "Zan Ying Zan":

+"The World-Honored One falls into the law of the time, all kinds of seeds are born, like the sour fruit in the palm of the hand, which is the state of the mind.

-All dharmas are moving and not moving, if they are one or more, they are like the wind in the sky, and there is nothing to hinder the respect.
+All dharmas are moving and not moving, if they are one or more, they are like the wind in the sky, and there is nothing to hinder the respect."

-"Compassion and merit, Buddha's love for sentient beings in the six realms is countless times greater than a mother's love for her seriously ill child.
+Compassion and wisdom, Buddha's love for sentient beings in the six realms is countless times greater than a mother's love for her seriously ill child.

 No matter how deeply we cherish ourselves, it cannot be compared to a fraction of the Buddha's compassion for every sentient being.